Composite material: Products

 Fibre-reinforced composite materials have gained popularity (despite their generally high cost) in high-performance products that need to be lightweight, yet strong enough to take harsh loading conditions such as aerospace components (tails, wings, fuselages, propellers), boat and scull hulls, bicycle frames, and racing car bodies.
 Other uses include fishing rods, storage tanks, swimming pool panels, and baseball bats.
 The Boeing 787 and Airbus A350 structures including the wings and fuselage are composed largely of composites.
 Composite materials are also becoming more common in the realm of orthopedic surgery, and it is the most common hockey stick material.

 Carbon composite is a key material in today's launch vehicles and heat shields for the re-entry phase of spacecraft.
 It is widely used in solar panel substrates, antenna reflectors and yokes of spacecraft.
 It is also used in payload adapters, inter-stage structures and heat shields of launch vehicles.
 Furthermore, disk brake systems of airplanes and racing cars are using carbon/carbon material, and the composite material with carbon fibres and silicon carbide matrix has been introduced in luxury vehicles and sports cars.

 In 2006, a fibre-reinforced composite pool panel was introduced for in-ground swimming pools, residential as well as commercial, as a non-corrosive alternative to galvanized steel.

 In 2007, an all-composite military Humvee was introduced by TPI Composites Inc and Armor Holdings Inc, the first all-composite military vehicle.
 By using composites the vehicle is lighter, allowing higher payloads.
 In 2008, carbon fibre and DuPont Kevlar (five times stronger than steel) were combined with enhanced thermoset resins to make military transit cases by ECS Composites creating 30-percent lighter cases with high strength.

 Pipes and fittings for various purpose like transportation of potable water, fire-fighting, irrigation, seawater, desalinated water, chemical and industrial waste, and sewage are now manufactured in glass reinforced plastics.

 Composite materials used in tensile structures for facade application provides the advantage of being translucent.
 The woven base cloth combined with the appropriate coating allows better light transmission.
 This provides a very comfortable level of illumination compared to the full brightness of outside.

-The wings of wind turbines, in growing sizes in the order of 50 m length are fabricated in composites since several years.
+Wind turbine blades, in growing sizes in the order of 50 m length are fabricated in composites since several years.
+Composites are also used for marine energy structures like tidal turbine blades.

-Two-lower-leg-amputees run on carbon-composite spring-like artificial feet as quick as non-amputee athletes.
+Amputees can run on carbon-fiber composite prosthetic lower legs as fast as non-amputees.

 High-pressure gas cylinders typically about 7–9 litre volume x 300 bar pressure for firemen are nowadays constructed from carbon composite.
 Type-4-cylinders include metal only as boss that carries the thread to screw in the valve.

 On 5 September 2019, HMD Global unveiled the Nokia 6.2 and Nokia 7.2 which are claimed to be using polymer composite for the frames.